MaxRohowsky/database-ai-react/README.md

 * 🌲 Schema & table tree
 * 📘 Setup guides for connecting your DBs
 * 🔌 Support for more LLM providers
-* 🎁 One *secret feature* I'm really excited about... it'll be the make or brake feature of this app 😎
+* 🎁 One *secret feature* I'm really excited about... 😎

 ## 📬 Feature Requests or Feedback?